5 Tips to build a GUI Python Chatbox

 Note: You don’t have to install any python packages for this project.

 Basically, The Python Chatbox uses the concept of Socket Programming & Multi-threading.
 There are two sections for the chatbot i.e server-side program called socketserver.py & client-side program namely chat.py.
 It allows a chat room or chat box to connect with multiple users at the same time.
 But, before moving to the next stage we will learn Socket Programming & Multi-threading.
 Without knowing it will be difficult for a beginner to understand while building the project.
+To learn more about python concepts by taking a Python course from the industry experts.

 Generally speaking, Sockets can be explained as the endpoints in a communication channel that are bi-directional and helps to join communication between a server and one or more client groups.
 Literally, it allows a client to interact with other clients through the server.